mendix/docs/content/en/docs/appstore/app-services/invoice-processing.md

 ### 1.1 Features

-* Extract data from PDF invoices and images of invoices in bulk and map data to an entity
+* Extract data from PDFs and images of invoices in bulk and map data to an entity
-* Support the invoices from the United States, Canada, Japan, Spain, Australia, New Zealand, and European Union regions
+* Support the invoices from the United States, Canada, Japan, Australia, New Zealand, Spain, and some other European countries
 * Support [Mendix SSO](/appstore/modules/mendix-sso/)

 ### 1.2 Limitations